Michael Fitzgerald (cardinal): Scholar, teacher, and pastor

-In 1965 he started a BA in Arabic at the School of Oriental and African Studies (SOAS), University of London, graduating in 1968, whereupon he became a lecturer at the IPEA (Institut Pontifical d'Études Arabes), later renamed the Pontifical Institute of Arab and Islamic Studies (PISAI).
+In 1965 he started a BA in Arabic at the School of Oriental and African Studies, University of London, graduating in 1968, whereupon he became a lecturer at the Institut Pontifical d'Études Arabes (later renamed the Pontifical Institute of Arab and Islamic Studies (PISAI)).

-After one year lecturing at the PISAI, he was appointed lecturer in the Department of Religious Studies at the University of Makerere, Kampala, Uganda, where he taught courses on Islam to Muslim as well as to Christian students.
+After one year lecturing at the PISAI, he was appointed lecturer in the Department of Religious Studies at Makerere University, Kampala, Uganda, where he taught courses on Islam to Muslim as well as to Christian students.
 In 1971 he returned to Rome to pursue his teaching and scholarly interests at the PISAI.
 From 1972 to 1978 he was Director of the PISAI.
 During this period Fitzgerald was involved in the creation of Encounter, Documents for Christian-Muslim Understanding, a periodical publication on Islam, and supervised the launch of Islamochristiana, a scholarly journal specialised in Christian-Muslim relations and interreligious dialogue.
 In 1972 he became consultor of the Pontifical Council for Interreligious Dialogue, then known as Secretariat for Non-Christians.

 In 1978 he returned to Africa to carry out parish work in the Sudan, in the town of New Halfa (Archdiocese of Khartoum).
 His duties included ministering to the Christian population while also cooperating with the Muslim community.
 In 1980 he was elected to the General Council of the Missionaries of Africa in Rome, where he spent six years managing and organising.

 Pontifical Council for Interreligious Dialogue

 In 1987 he was appointed Secretary of the Secretariat for Non-Christians, which was renamed the Pontifical Council for Interreligious Dialogue (PCID) in 1988.
-In that capacity Fitzgerald helped draft Dialogue and Proclamation, one of the Roman Catholic Church's documents concerning the relationship between dialogue and evangelisation.
+In that capacity, Fitzgerald helped draft Dialogue and Proclamation, one of the Roman Catholic Church's documents concerning the relationship between dialogue and evangelisation.
 On 16 December 1991, Fitzgerald was appointed titular bishop of Nepte.
 He was consecrated at Saint Peter's Basilica by Pope John Paul II on 6 January 1992.

 On 1 October 2002, Pope John Paul named him to succeed Cardinal Francis Arinze as President of the PCID and gave him the rank of archbishop as well.
 This made him the highest-ranking British citizen in the Roman Curia.